keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

             - name: "release"
 ```

-**Result:** The next time this sequence gets triggered by Keptn, the task will be executed meaning that a `sh.keptn.event.[task].triggered` event is sent out.
-Make sure to have a Keptn-service that listens to this event type and can execute it.
+**Result:** The next time Keptn triggers this sequence, the task is executed, meaning that a `sh.keptn.event.[task].triggered` event is sent out.
+Be sure to have a Keptn-service that listens to this event type and can execute it.

 ### Add/Remove a task sequence to/from a stage